Task-agnostic Lifelong Robot Learning with Retrieval-based Weighted Local Adaptation: Experiments

-For each task, we paraphrased the assigned single goal description into diverse descriptions to obscure task boundaries.
-These enriched descriptions were generated by rephrasing the original task descriptions from the benchmark using a large language model provided by \textit{Phi-3-mini-4k-instruct} Model \cite{ParaphraseModelBibEntry2024Sep}, ensuring consistent meanings while varying phraseology and syntax.
-Please see Section~\ref{Details about Task-unaware setting} for more details.
+We paraphrased the assigned single task goal into diverse language descriptions to obscure task boundaries (See Figure{~\ref{fig: paraphrase description})}.
+These enriched language descriptions were generated by rephrasing the original task goal from the benchmark using a large language model provided by \textit{Phi-3-mini-4k-instruct} Model \citep{ParaphraseModelBibEntry2024Sep}, ensuring consistent meanings while varying phraseology and syntax.
+Please see Appendix~\ref{Details about Task-free setting} for more details.